 Career Outlook for a Mechatronics Engineer

-While the BLS doesn't cite a specific employment outlook for mechatronics engineers, it does report that job opportunities for specialized engineers were expected to grow by 6.6% between 2010 and 2020.
-The BLS predicted that the employment of mechanical engineers would likely grow by 9% during the same time frame, while opportunities for electrical and electronics engineers would increase by 6%.
+While the BLS doesn't cite a specific employment outlook for mechatronics engineers, it predicts that the employment of mechanical engineers would likely grow by 5% from 2012-2022, which is slower than average, while opportunities for electrical and electronics engineers would increase by 4%.